 Families: Little people, big experiences

 Some safari lodges have age restrictions in place, often not permitting children under eight years of age on game drives.
-However, most safari lodges cater well for families with young children, some even offer tailored experiences specially for the young family members.
+However, most safari lodges cater well for families with young children, some even offer tailored experiences especially for the young family members.
 These lodges provide unique, educational activities for children such as learning African bush skills.
 Some lodges offer on-site babysitting services, giving parents a chance to enjoy a dinner for two or even an evening game drive.
 Another option for families to consider is a South African safari in one of the malaria-free national parks, which gives many families peace of mind.

 Relaxation: Remember to return rejuvenated